Simpson Desert: Access

 No maintained roads cross the desert.
 The Donohue Highway is an unpaved outback track passing from near Boulia towards the Northern Territory border in the north of the desert.
 Some tracks were created during seismic surveys in the search for gas and oil during the 1960s and 1970s.
 These include the French Line, the Rig Road, and the QAA Line.
 Such tracks are still navigable by well-equipped four-wheel drive vehicles that must carry extra fuel and water.
 Towns providing access to the South Australian edge of the Simpson Desert include Innamincka to the south and Oodnadatta to the southwest; and from the eastern (Queensland) side include Birdsville, Bedourie, Thargomindah, and Windorah.
 The last fuel on the western side is at the Mount Dare hotel and store.
 Before 1980, a section of the Commonwealth Railways Central Australian line passed along the western side of the Simpson Desert.
 The less travelled Madigan Line runs from Old Andado Station to Birdsville.
 The geographic centre of the desert can be reached by driving 80 km north from the French Line via the Centre Line.
+The French Line is the most popular track used to cross the Simpson Desert.
+Most people chose to cross from west to east as prevailing winds assist in the crossing and the west sides of the dunes are less steep making ascents easier.

 Visitor attractions

 The desert is popular with tourists, particularly in winter, and popular landmarks include the ruins and mound springs at Dalhousie Springs, Purnie Bore wetlands, Approdinna Attora Knoll and Poeppel Corner (where Queensland, South Australia and the Northern Territory meet).
-Because of the excessive heat and inadequately experienced drivers attempting to access the desert in the past, the Department of Environment and Natural Resources has decided since 2008–2009 to close the Simpson Desert during the summer – to save unprepared "adventurers" from themselves.
+Because of the excessive heat and inadequately experienced drivers attempting to access the desert in the past, the Department of Environment & Natural Resources has decided since 2008–2009 to close the Simpson Desert during the summer – to save unprepared "adventurers" from themselves.

 Another attraction is the Big Red Bash, which is billed as the most remote music festival on Earth.
-The event features concerts and a Big Red Bash drag race across sand dunes to raise money for the Royal Flying Doctor Service of Australia.
+The event features concerts and a Big Red Bash drag race across sand dunes to raise money for the Royal Flying Doctor Service.

 The desert can also be crossed by bicycle.
 The Simpson Desert Bike Challenge crosses the Simpson Desert every year in September.